Discovering the gifts of depression

 While anger can feel empowering when you’re depressed, too much anger can destabilize your health and ruin your relationships, so please get yourself checked out.
 The fact is that we all feel depressed every now and then, and it’s nothing to be ashamed of or angry about.
 Help is everywhere.

 So, you’re depressed.
 What’s next?

-As a lifelong depressive (my form is Early-Onset Recurrent Major Depression with Dysthymia — and a side of fresh fruit!), I keep a pretty close watch on my depressive tendencies.
+My brain gets an A+ in depression (my form is Early-Onset Recurrent Major Depression with Dysthymia — and a side of fresh fruit!), so I keep a pretty close watch on my depressive tendencies.
 I’ve found that by taking an inventory of what’s going on around me, I can pretty quickly pinpoint whether my depression is situational (which means I can make lifestyle changes) or more serious (which is a sign that I need to check in with my doctors).

 The Personal (Are you taking good care of yourself?)

 Are you eating well, or often enough?
 Some depressed people become food-phobic or food-centered, and their meals aren’t regular or particularly nutritious.
 Low blood sugar or spikes in blood sugar from a poor or irregular diet can exacerbate a tendency toward depression.